jaredly/type-systems-js-dev/index.md

 when you try to use a thing in a context where it doesn't work.

 Note: So a type error, for my purposes, is "when you try to use a thing in a context where it doesn't work".

-Now, I'm being intentionally general when I say "in a context where it doesn't work", because that means different things to different people, and to different language runtimes.
+And that can mean different things to different language runtimes.

-If you pass a number in to a place that expects something with a `name` attribute, that's wrong!
+For example, if you pass a number in to a place that expects something with a `name` attribute, that's wrong!
 So I'd consider that a type error, but JS doesn't.
 So type errors depend on the context, language runtime, etc.